Brad Boyes: Playing career

 As a youth, Boyes played in the 1996 Quebec International Pee-Wee Hockey Tournament with the Toronto Young Nationals minor ice hockey team.
 Boyes played several years of roller hockey for the Mississauga Rattlers.
 He was a member of the Mississauga Reps AAA hockey team before being drafted by the Erie Otters of the Ontario Hockey League (OHL).
 Boyes won the J. Ross Robertson Cup with the Otters in 2002.
 In four years with the Otters he registered 141 goals and 309 points in 233 games.
 He was the OHL's Most Outstanding Player in the 2000–01 season and was twice named the league's most sportsmanlike.

 Boyes was drafted by the Toronto Maple Leafs in the first round, 24th overall in the 2000 NHL Entry Draft.
 He joined the Maple Leafs American Hockey League (AHL) affiliate, the St. John's Maple Leafs, for the 2001–02 season, playing in 65 games.
-On March 9, 2002 He was traded to the San Jose Sharks along with Alyn McCauley and a 1st round selection in the 2003 NHL Entry Draft in exchange for Owen Nolan.
+On March 9, 2002 He was traded to the San Jose Sharks along with Alyn McCauley and a 1st-round selection in the 2003 NHL Entry Draft in exchange for Owen Nolan.
 Boyes was assigned to the Sharks' AHL affiliate, the Cleveland Barons.
 The next season he spent mostly with Cleveland until he was recalled and played in his first NHL game on March 7.
-Two days later Boyes was traded from the Sharks to the Boston Bruins in a three-way deal that saw Jeff Jillson go to Buffalo Sabres, Curtis Brown go to San Jose, and Brad Boyes and Andy Delmore go to Boston on March 9, 2004.
+Two days later Boyes was traded from the Sharks to the Boston Bruins in a three-way deal that saw Jeff Jillson go to the Buffalo Sabres, Curtis Brown go to San Jose, and Boyes and Andy Delmore go to Boston on March 9, 2004.

 Boyes was once again assigned to the AHL for the 2004–05 season, this time to the Bruins' affiliate, the Providence Bruins, where he scored 33 goals and 75 points for second on the team and added 8 goals and 15 points in 16 playoff games.
 He re-signed with Boston in the off-season.
 Boyes made the Bruins out of training camp for the 2005–06 season and scored his first NHL goal on October 8, 2005, against Sébastien Caron of the Pittsburgh Penguins.
 He scored his first NHL hat trick on March 18, 2006, against Cam Ward of the Carolina Hurricanes.
 He finished the season with 26 goals and 69 points in 82 games and was named to the NHL All-Rookie Team.
 Boyes signed a two-year contract extension in the off-season.
 The following season Boyes struggled, scoring only 13 goals and 34 points in 62 games.
 On trade deadline day, the Bruins traded Boyes to the St. Louis Blues in exchange for Dennis Wideman on February 27, 2007.